 The trip isn't cheap, but the amount of time saved from not having to check bags or go through security lines makes it a sensible alternative to flying.

 The bus network is a great alternative for getting to destinations the metro doesn't cover.
 Metro and bus tickets are interchangeable in the city centre and, similar to the train system, buses depart from Madrid’s centre and head in all directions.
-While they might be the most economical method of travelling outside of Madrid, they aren’t as comfortable or efficient as other options.
+Madrid also has a night bus that covers most of the city and runs right through the night.
+Expats must keep in mind that single-ride tickets can be bought on the bus, but multiple-ride tickets are only available at metro stations.
+While they might be the most economical means of travelling outside of Madrid, buses often aren’t as comfortable or efficient as other options.

 Driving in Madrid

-Driving in Spain can be harrowing as many local drivers don’t follow the rules of the road and drive quite aggressively.
-There’s also very limited parking and most expats living here find it far easier to get around on public transport.
+Driving in Spain can be harrowing, as many local drivers don’t follow the rules of the road and drive quite aggressively.
+There’s also limited parking, and most expats living here find it far easier to get around on public transport.

 Expats who do choose to drive and buy a car in Madrid should expect to deal with mountains of paperwork and challenges when driving in the city.
 Spain is infamous for its bureaucracy, and expats will need to secure an NIE number and driving permit or licence before hitting the road to enjoy their new set of wheels.
 See Transport and Driving in Spain for more on obtaining a driving licence in Spain.

 When parking, people generally bump their way into parking spaces and care less for the condition of their car or that of others than one might be used to.
 Expect scrapes, scratches and dents – they are inevitable.
 Expats should also never leave anything of value visible in their car, or it may be broken into.

 ►Transport and Driving in Spain gives more info on getting around the country

 ►Expats with a yearning for the open road should see Buying a Car in Spain